 The traditional club cyclist’s year used to be governed by a strict set of rules.
 You started training on January 1, at least a stone overweight after the club dinner season followed by Christmas.
 You stayed in the little ring for the whole of January as you started building your base fitness again from scratch.

 When you’d done the requisite base mileage, you were ready to start intervals, and after 2,000km (1,243 miles), you were ready to race again.
 The received wisdom held that you first needed to build a broad, strong base for your training pyramid, before you added any intensity and finally topped it off with your sprinting.

 So why do modern riders and coaches seem to be turning the pyramid upside down, following programmes of intervals and racing on Zwift through December and January and only starting their endurance rides once the sun comes out?
 It’s being called ‘reverse periodisation’ — but what does that really mean and how do you implement it?
 More importantly, can it get you the same results as doing things the traditional way?

 Coach Dr Auriel Forrester (scientific-coaching.com) is former head of the sport, exercise and biomedical sciences department at the University of Luton and a UCI Masters world champion.

-Long before Zwift arrived, she and fellow coach Dave Le Grys devised SpinDoctor, an innovative indoor training programme that aimed to encourage structured indoor training.
+Long before the raft of indoor training platforms we now have arrived, she and fellow coach Dave Le Grys devised SpinDoctor, an innovative indoor training programme that aimed to encourage structured indoor training.

 "People are getting more time-constrained," says Dr Forrester.
 "Whether it’s the right thing or the wrong thing to do, going out for a six-hour Sunday club run isn’t going to happen.
 For a long time now, there’s been a trend towards more indoor training in the wintertime.
 The roads aren’t safe to go out training at night, and chaingangs barely exist anymore."